Canon 5D Mark IV versus Nikon D750

 Both the 5D Mark IV and the D750 are current models that good online retailers will have in stock.
 You can check the latest prices, for example, at amazon.
 The D750 replaced the earlier Nikon D700, while the 5D Mark IV followed on from the Canon 5D Mark III.

-So what conclusions can be drawn?
+So how do things add up?
 Is there a clear favorite between the Canon 5D Mark IV and the Canon 5D Mark IV?
-The listing below highlights the relative strengths of the two models.
+A synthesis of the relative strong points of each of the models is listed below.

 - More detail: Offers more megapixels (30.1 vs 24.2MP) with a 12% higher linear resolution.